tompazourek/Feedpipes/README.md

 dotnet add package Feedpipes --version 1.0.0-rc
 ```

-<sup>Feedpipes is CLS Compliant (to allow use in VB.NET etc.) and is built for .NET v4.5 and .NET Standard 1.1.</sup>
+<sup>Feedpipes is CLS Compliant (to allow use in VB.NET etc.) and is built for .NET v4.5, .NET Standard 1.1, .NET 6 or newer.</sup>

 Usage